boderg/dots/README.md

-# dots
+# Hyprland dots
-My Hyprland dot files
+My personal Hyprland dot files.
+These are configured for my system running Arch Linux and may not work on yours.
+They are also quite minimal.